 Horses are majestic, wonderful creatures, but as any good equestrian will tell you, every single horse is different.
-From huge Shire horses to tiny Dartmoor ponies, each one is an individual with their own personalities, strengths and foibles.
+From huge Shire horses to tiny Shetland ponies, each one is an individual with their own personalities, strengths and foibles.

 We’re fortunate enough to have some real equine experts on our team here at Animal Friends, and we’ve picked their brains to bring you handy horse advice.